Skip to main content

 A third are dissatisfied with their sleep quality

 Our sleep survey found that 35% of respondents were either dissatisfied or very dissatisfied with their sleep quality.
-Respondents who were 35 to 45 years old had the highest rate of dissatisfaction with their sleep quality, whereas seniors (65 and older) had the highest reported rate of sleep satisfaction.
+Respondents aged 35 to 45 had the highest dissatisfaction with sleep quality, whereas seniors (65 and older) reported the highest level of sleep satisfaction.

 • 11% are very satisfied